Buying an HDB BTO flat is practically a rite of passage for Singaporeans. It’s a sign that you’re finally ready to start adulting for real.

-When it comes time to show up at HDB Hub to book your flat, don’t forget to bring along your IC and income documents, as well as your HLE if you are taking a housing loan from the HDB.
+When it comes time to show up at HDB Hub to book your flat, don’t forget to bring along your IC, income documents, as well as your HLE if you are taking a housing loan from the HDB.

-Once you’ve selected your unit, start the purchase process by paying an option fee on the spot.
-This will be $500 for 2-room flexi flats, $1,000 for 3-room flats and $2,000 for 4 room or larger flats.
+Once you’ve selected your unit, start the purchase process by paying the option fee on the spot:

 You will also apply for your CPF housing grants at this point.
-Make sure you download the application forms for the Additional CPF Housing Grant and Special CPF Housing Grant if you plan to apply for them, and bring them along to your flat booking appointment.
+Make sure you download the application forms for Enhanced CPF Housing Grant and bring them along to your flat booking appointment.

 On the day you sign the lease agreement, you’ll have to fork out the downpayment, as well as stamp duties and legal fees.

 How much your downpayment is depends on whether you’re taking out an HDB or a bank loan.

 - HDB loan folks will have to pay 20% of the purchase price using cash and/or CPF.

 - Those taking out bank loans will have to pay a 25% downpayment, of which at least 5% must be in cash and the rest can be paid using CPF.
 Note that those taking bank loans can only use CPF savings within certain limits.